 A primary key is a column or a group of columns (composite primary key) that ensure unique

-or null values.
-If a primary key contains multiple columns, the combination of values within these
+cannot be duplicate or null.
+If a primary key contains multiple columns, the combination of values

 foreign keys from different tables referencing the same primary key.